-Reference Requirements of Directive 2009/54/EC Interpretation Directive 2009/54/EC Criteria are not specified for the following indications: Suitable for the preparation of infant food: as recommended in the 1999 FSAI report, Recommendations for a National Infant Feeding Policy, natural mineral water should not be used either to reconstitute infant formula or as an infant drink.
+Reference Requirements of Directive 2009/54/EC Interpretation Criteria are not specified for the following indications: Suitable for the preparation of infant food: as recommended in the FSAI Scientific Recommendations for a National Infant Feeding Policy, 2nd Edition, natural mineral water should not be used either to reconstitute infant formula or as an infant drink.
 Boiled tap water should be used to prepare powdered infant formula.
 If this is not available, boiled bottled water should be used.
 If water is used to mix foods for infants, the water (not being natural mineral water) should be cooled boiled water.
-Milk (breast milk or formula) and cooled boiled water should be the only drinks given up to about the age of four months and should constitute the great majority of the drinks given during infancy.
+Milk (breast milk or formula) and cooled boiled water should be the only drinks given up to, approximately, age of four months and should constitute the great majority of the drinks given during infancy.
 May be laxative: this claim has not been authorised.
-May be diuretic: this claim has not been authorised.
 Nutrition and health claims under Regulation (EC) No 1924/2006, as amended, may also be made on natural mineral water, e.g. 'source of', 'high in'.
 If these claims are made, they must comply with the requirements of Regulation (EC) No 1924/2006, as amended.
 The content of the specified ion must be provided in the compositional panel.
 Authorised health claims and the conditions applying to them are listed in the Community Register.
-A list of rejected health claims and the reasons for their rejection are also listed in the Community Register, which can be accessed at http://ec.europa.eu/nuhclaims/
+A list of rejected health claims and the reasons for their rejection are also listed in the Community Register, which can be accessed at Nutrition and Health Claims - European Commission (europa.eu)

-Reference Requirements of Interpretation Reference Directive 2009/54/EC inter precucion Member States may authorise the indications 'stimulates digestion', 'may facilitate the hepato-biliary functions' or similar indications.
+Reference Requirements of Directive 2009/54/EC Interpretation Member States may authorise the indications 'stimulates digestion', 'may facilitate the hepato-biliary functions' or similar indications.
 They may also authorise the inclusion of other indications, provided that the latter do not conflict with the principles provided for in the first subparagraph and are compatible with those provided for in the second subparagraph.
 Only indications outlined in Annex II are authorised in Ireland.
 Such indications on imported products should be verified with the competent authority of the country of origin.
 Article 9(3) Member States may adopt special provisions regarding indications - both on packaging or labels and in advertising - concerning the suitability of a natural mineral water for the feeding of infants.
 Such provisions may also concern the properties of the water which determine the use of those indications.
 Member States which intend taking such measures shall inform the other Member States and the Commission of them beforehand.
-As recommended in the FSAI's 1999 report, Recommendations for a national infant feeding policy, natural mineral water should not be used either to reconstitute formula or as an infant drink.
+As recommended in FSAI Scientific Recommendations for a National Infant Feeding Policy.
+2nd Edition, natural mineral water should not be used either to reconstitute formula or as an infant drink.
 If water is used to mix foods for infants, the water (not being natural mineral water) should be cooled boiled water.
-Milk (breast milk or formula) and cooled boiled water should be the only drinks given up to about the age of four months and should constitute the great majority of the drinks given during infancy.
-Note: Article 9 $\theta(4)$ and Article 9(5) do not apply to natural mineral water.
-Article 10 Member States shall adopt the measures necessary to ensure that trade in natural mineral waters which comply with the definitions and rules laid down in this Directive cannot be impeded by the application of non-harmonised national provisions governing the properties, composition, conditions of exploitation, packaging, labelling or advertising of natural mineral waters or foodstuffs in general.
+Milk (breast milk or formula) and cooled boiled water should be the only drinks given up to, approximately, age of four months and should constitute the great majority of the drinks given during infancy.
+Note: Article 9(4) and Article 9(5) do not apply to natural mineral water.
+Article 10 Member States shall adopt the measures necessary to ensure that trade in natural mineral waters which comply with the definitions and rules laid down in this Directive cannot be impeded by the application of non- harmonised national provisions governing the properties, composition, conditions of exploitation, packaging, labelling, or advertising of natural mineral waters or foodstuffs in general.
 This section is intentionally left blank